Seagate/cortx/doc/CORTX on JBOD.rst

  name=base

-3. Run the following command to run Motr and Hare.
+5. Run the following command to run Motr and Hare.

  - **# yum install -y --nogpgcheck cortx-motr.x86_64 cortx-hare.x86_64**

+6. Configure lnet on all the nodes.

+   edit /etc/modprobe.d/lnet.conf file with netowork interface used by MOTR endpoints'
+    options lnet networks=o2ib(enp175s0f1) config_on_load=1

+ - # systemctl restart lnet

+ -  # lctl list_nids

+7. To update the BE tx parameters, run the following command:

+ -  **# m0provisioning config**